djehuty/djehuty/README.md

 occur and typically occur in unexpected circumstances.
 Human error is our enemy.

 This is fine, however.
-No amount of human error, curiosity, nor malevolence are going to collapse this system.
+No amount of human error, curiosity, nor malevolence is going to collapse this system.
 When a bug is found in any implementation, a new specification can be written on any system to catch it.
 Any individual can provide a new specification.
 Therefore, there can be many specifications for an